catspeed-cc/sd-webui-forge-docker/README.md

 Included in v1.1.2 is the sdf-docker-menu!
 To use it for the first time you must type `./sdf-docker-menu.sh` from the root, and install the sauces to ~/.bashrc (option1)

-Afterwards you can call the menu with `sdf-menu`.
+Afterwards you can call the menu with `sdf-menu` from any subdirectory of the project root.
 Each time you complete a command it loops back to the main menu, where you can run a different command or quit.

 You will notice the main configurations are editable via this menu (using nano) - this script is compatible with SSH.